 Oxford SFC Bronze Award application FINAL – Good Food Oxford submitted an application for a Sustainable Food Cities Bronze award in May 2018

 Made in Oxfordshire – Report from Good Food Oxford & Local Nexus event on relocalising manufacturing

-Mapping project of food outlets in Rose Hill, Blackbird Leys and Barton – Report from Oxford Student Consultancy for Good Food Oxford
+Mapping project of food outlets in Rose Hill, Blackbird Leys and Barton – Report from The Student Consultancy for Good Food Oxford

-Dealing with Food Waste at Lady Margaret Hall, Oxford – Report from Oxford Student Consultancy for Good Food Oxford.
+Dealing with Food Waste at Lady Margaret Hall, Oxford – Report from The Student Consultancy for Good Food Oxford

 Research and Policy Publications

 Crunching Numbers: A Snapshot of Oxford’s Food System – Good Food Oxford Blog